BCDevOps/developer-experience/apps/artifactory/artifactory-ha/README.md

 ### d.
 Artifactory Licenses

-* In the same folder as this file, create a local directory called "licenses".
-This directory is already in .gitignore
+* Somewhere not in this git folder, create a folder where you plan to keep the secrets.
+You can use `~/artifactory-secrets` or something else.
 * In that folder, you will need to create a new file (or set of files) with license keys for your new Artifactory installation.
    * 1 license key is required per node in your installation, so keep that in mind.
-* Once you have created the file, edit your `vars-local.yaml` file to put the filename into the lookup for the variable `artifactory_licenses` in the Artifactory section.
+* Once you have created the file, edit your `vars-local.yaml` file to put the filename and folder into the `folder` and `artifactory_license_filename` variables.

 The license file must be formatted like this: